benderla/ml-anomaly-detection-system-launch/README.md

 This repository demonstrates how a Technical Program Manager can structure the delivery of an ML anomaly detection system from architecture design through production launch.

+## Related Repositories

+This project is part of a set of repositories demonstrating the machine learning lifecycle for cybersecurity anomaly detection.

+• network-attack-detection
+  Model development and anomaly detection using Isolation Forest.

+• ml-anomaly-detection-system-launch
+  Deployment architecture and program planning for an ML system.

+• ml-model-monitoring
+  Monitoring model performance and detecting drift in production systems.

 ## System Architecture
 See: architecture/system_architecture.md